Skip to main content

 };

-We define functions to query for entities and some helper functions to read input from user:
+Next, we define functions to query for entities and some helper functions to read input from the user:

 const rl = readline.createInterface({